microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 ### Scenario: Run `wt` in the current window

 One often requested scenario is the ability to run a `wt.exe` commandline in the current window, as opposed to always creating a new window.
-With the ability to communicate between different window processes, one could imagine a logical extension of this scenario being "run a `wt` commandline in _any_ given WT window".
+Presume we have the ability to communicate between different window processes.
+The logical extension of this scenario would be "run a `wt` commandline in _any_ given WT window".

-Since each window process will have it's own unique ID assigned to it by the monarch, then running a command in a given window with ID `N` should be as easy as something like:
+Each window process will have it's own unique ID assigned to it by the monarch.
+Running a command in a given window with ID N should be as easy as something
+like:

 ```sh
 wt.exe --session N new-tab ; split-pane